-Password Game Show Rules
+Password Game Show Rules at a Glance

 At its core, Password follows a basic premise: Guess the secret passwords and win prize money for doing so.
 It’s the rules that must be followed that make the game interesting, however.
 This is true of any game show that’s worth watching, from Wheel of Fortune to Classic Concentration.